Shivag23/liftoff-learning/README.md

-# Welcome to LiftoffLearning
+# Welcome to Liftoff Learning

-## Project info
+## About

-This is the official website for LiftoffLearning, an organization dedicated to bringing hands-on STEM education to underserved communities.
+This is the official website for Liftoff Learning, an organization dedicated to bringing hands-on STEM education to underserved communities.

+## Development

+This project is built with:
+- React
+- TypeScript
+- Tailwind CSS
+- Vite
+- Shadcn/ui

+## Getting Started

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Run development server: `npm run dev`
+4. Build for production: `npm run build`

+## Contact

+For any questions or inquiries, please reach out to shivagaruda23@gmail.com

 ## How can I edit this code?